analogdevicesinc/ai8x-training/README.md

 The `--ai85` option enables:
 * Bias shift << 7.
 * Per-layer support for 1, 2 and 4-bit weight sizes in addition to 8-bit weights (this is supported using the `quantization` keyword in the configuration file, and the configuration file can also be read by the quantization tool).
-* A programmable shift on the output of the convolution that allows for better use of the entire range of weight bits (`output_shift`).
+* A programmable shift left/shift right at the output of the convolution that allows for better use of the entire range of weight bits (`output_shift`).
 * Support for many more pooling sizes and pooling strides, and larger limits for average pooling.
 * Support for pooling without convolution (passthrough mode), and optional rounding for average pooling.
 * 1D convolutions.